MohamedAtef177/Bingo_analysis/README.md

 a.
 Identified and ranked the Top 20 Products per Sold.
 b.
 Determined and ranked the Top 10 Reps per Count of Order number.
 c.
-Evaluated and ranked the Top & Worst 10 Brands per Value.
+Evaluated and ranked the Top and worst 10 Brands per Value.
 d.
 Ranked the Month in Each Store.
 e.
 Ranked Reps in Each Store.
 f.
 Ranked Products in Each Brand.